Hospes Palacio del Bailío

-When you book a holiday, you tend to choose your location, then find a hotel.
+When you book a vacation, you tend to choose your location, then find a hotel.
 But sometimes a hotel is a destination in its own right – like the Hospes Palacio del Bailio in Córdoba.
 Hidden amongst narrow back streets in this pretty Moorish town, the 16th-century building is a serious stunner.
 Set around 2 courtyards, it has white marble corridors, keyhole windows, faded frescoes and tall wood shutters.
 Rose and bronze chaise longues line the walls; fairy lights are woven into funky white balls.
 The bedrooms tick all the boutique boxes and then some.
 Marble bathrooms with double sinks, fluffy robes, rain showers and Korres products; kingsize beds with velvet headboards and crisp white linen; trompe l'oeil murals and soaring arches – they’re gorgeous.
 But it’s the dining area that really blew us away, set in an indoor courtyard, with a glass dome roof... you’re wowed even before you look down to see floodlit Roman ruins peeking through the glass floor.
 As for the food, it's equally divine.
 And the fact you've got a UNESCO-listed Roman Moorish town on your doorstep is the icing on the cake.

 Ronda and the white villages